eradman/entr/README.md

 Next Relase: 2.2
 ----------------

-* Ignore directories and special files
+* Ignore directories and special files, using available file descriptors for regular files only
-* Exit with error code 1 if no regular files are provided as input
+* Exit with error code 2 if usage is incorrect or if no regular files are provided as input
-* Exit with error code >1 if an error occurs
+* Exit with error code 1 if list of regular files exceeds the hard limit for the user's login class

 Releases History
 ----------------